Building Munipack from a source code

 Following tools are required for compiling of Munipack:

-All libraries must be installed in the development version.
+All libraries must be available in the development version.
 Common package systems contains development libraries as -dev (-devel) packages.

-The requirement for 3+ version of wxWidgets is mainly due to support of the event handling system for command-line applications.
+The requirement for 3+ version of wxWidgets is the support of the event handling system, which is necessary for command-line applications.
 The instructions for wxWidgets installation can be found on wiki: http://wiki.wxwidgets.org/Prerequisites.

-PLPlot is necessary for advanced plotting.
-The default driver is Cairo which provides high quality graphs having anti-aliasing or alpha transparency.
+PLPlot is necessary for plotting.
+Cairo is the default driver; it provides high quality graphs, supports of the anti-aliasing and the alpha transparency.
 If the driver is unsuitable, user is prompted; an alternative driver can be selected in xmunipack/plplot.cpp.

-Autoconfig is required for bootstrap (the configure script generation) when source is downloaded via Mercurial version system.
+Autoconfig is required for bootstrap (the configure script generation), and left unused if the code is build unmodified.

 Initialisation requires: